 PDA is widely regarded as a profile of Autism.
 It does not currently appear in diagnostic manuals (DSM-V, ICD-10/11).
 For this reason, NHS professionals in East Sussex do not make this separate diagnosis or carry out separate assessments for a PDA profile.
 However, when a child is being assessed for autism and presents with recognisable or reported elements of a PDA profile, we will describe this within the child's assessment report.
+Where a child already has an Autism diagnosis, it will not be possible to re-assess to incorporate a PDA profile into the report at a later date.
+However, if such a presentation is observed, we would recommend applying the principles described on the PDA society website, regardless of whether it is described in an assessment report.

-We guide readers to the PDA Society's 'Identifying & Assessing a PDA profile - Practice Guidance' document.
+We guide readers to the PDA Society's 'Identifying and Assessing a PDA profile - Practice Guidance document.
 This is currently the best way for parent/carers, schools, health and other practitioners to identify whether a child has a PDA profile.